padhmanethrri/aoc-hardcaml/day1/part2/README.md

 parsed by the testbench, and applied sequentially during simulation.

-Keeping the same input interface makes it easy to compare the behavior of Part 1 and Part 2 and ensures that the differences are isolated to the counting logic.
+Keeping the same input interface makes it easy to compare the behavior of Part 1 and Part 2 and ensures that the additional complexity is isolated to the counting logic.

 ## Testing / Testbench